titan-suite/cli/README.md

 ## `titan unlock`

 Unlock an account

+_You may be prompted to enter an AION address and/or password_

 - `titan unlock`
 - with the account specified
     - `titan unlock -a <0x..>`
 - with both the account and password specified
     - `titan unlock -a <0x...> -p <pwd>`
-_You will be prompted to enter an AION address and password_

 ![](https://s15.postimg.cc/ulum7y8ej/unlock.gif)